peteshadbolt/qy/README.md

 ####IO
 Interface to non-standard binary formats.
-- Fast interface to binary .COUNTED files from DPC-230
+- Fast interface to binary `.counted` files from [DPC-230](http://www.becker-hickl.com/pdf/dbdpc3.pdf) timetagger

 ####Simulation
 Optimized code for simulating linear quantum optics and quantum information, some of which is written using [cython](http://www.cython.org).